mattermost/mattermost-handbook/operations/research-and-development/engineering/integrations-documentation-process.md

 This guide outlines the processes and workflows for requesting, updating, managing, and maintaining documentation for Mattermost-managed integrations.
 This includes the branching strategy for the Gitbook repos, how to set up a new Gitbook for an integration, and the process for aligning documentation with releases.

-The documentation goals, vistion, and strategy outline is located in the Integrations Confluence space (link to follow).
+The documentation goals, vision, and strategy outline is located in the Integrations Confluence space (link to follow).

-## AORs

-Maintainers:
-Technical Writer:

-## Cloud Apps documentation
+## Cloud apps documentation

-## On-prem Apps documentation
+## Self-managed apps documentation

 ## Workflow and timelines